-Rich and chocolatey, but never fudgy, these double gluten free chocolate cookies have melted chocolate and cocoa powder, plus chocolate chips.
+Rich and chocolatey, but not quite fudgy, these double gluten free chocolate cookies have melted chocolate and cocoa powder, plus chocolate chips.

 WANT TO SAVE THIS RECIPE?